 Welcome to the Department of Gender & Women’s Studies (GWS), where we pride ourselves on opening up minds in the exciting cutting edge field of Women, Gender and Sexuality.
-Thank you for your interest in our department.
 As a transfer student, you may be considering declaring our major.
 In order to help you prepare to file your paperwork, we have put together the following information for you.
 We hope this helps you in finding your way around Berkeley!

 - GWS 10: Introduction to Gender & Women’s Studies

 - LGBT 20AC: Alternative Sexual Identities and Communities in Contemporary American Society

 - For information on community college equivalent courses, please see Assist.org